opentripplanner/OpenTripPlanner/docs/Configuration.md

 All three configuration files have an optional `configVersion` property.
 The property can be used to version the configuration in a deployment pipeline.
 The `configVersion` is not used by OTP in any way, but is logged at startup and is available as part of the _server-info_ data in the REST API.
-The intended usage is to be able to check witch version of the configuration the graph was build with and witch version the router uses.
+The intended usage is to be able to check which version of the configuration the graph was build with and which version the router uses.
 In an deployment with many OTP instances it can be useful to ask an instance about the version, instead of tracking the deployment pipline backwards to find the version used.
 How you inject a version into the configuration file is up to you, but you can do it in your build-pipline, at deployment time or use system environment variable